Cancer Research UK, a company limited by guarantee and a registered charity, is governed by a Council of Trustees, the Charity’s board of directors.

 Dr Adrian Crellin MA FRCR FRCP

 Appointed in 2012.
 Specialising in radiotherapy Dr Crellin is a consultant Clinical Oncologist.
-He was recently Vice-President of the Royal College of Radiologists and is Co-Chair of The National Radiotherapy Implementation Group and the Department of Health's National Clinical Lead on Proton Beam Therapy.
+He was recently Vice-President of the Royal College of Radiologists and Dean of the Faculty of Clinical Oncology and is currently Chair of the NHS Radiotherapy Clinical Reference Group and the Department of Health's National Clinical Lead on Proton Beam Therapy.
 This is a new radiotherapy treatment which targets cancer tumours more accurately while causing less damage to surrounding healthy tissue.

 In December 2011, the Government announced plans to introduce proton beam therapy for cancer patients in England.
 Dr Crellin's research expertise includes clinical trials and new treatments for pancreatic and oesophageal cancer, both priorities for Cancer Research UK.
 He studied medicine at the University of Cambridge and completed his medical training at three London Hospitals: St Bartholomew's, The Middlesex and Mount Vernon.
 He is a former Clinical Director at the St James' Institute of Oncology in Leeds.